Crash rescue boat: United States

 The USAAF used 140 crash rescue boats, 85 ft long, in World War II, designed by Dair N. Long in 1944.
 The last of these boats has been restored by the AAF/USAF Crash Rescue Boat Association, a non-profit organization with the goal of preserving it for future generations.
 It is now owned by the Louisville Naval Museum Inc as-of September 2020.

-These boats were also used during the Korean War, but were superseded by other boats and by PBY Catalina flying boats and other aircraft such as the 1946 purpose-built Sikorsky S-51 helicopter, designated as the H-5 by the USAAF and as the H03S by the United States Navy.
+These boats were also used during the Korean War, but were superseded by other boats and by PBY Catalina flying boats and other aircraft such as the 1946 purpose-built Sikorsky H-5 helicopter, designated as the H03S by the United States Navy.
 The 22nd Crash Rescue Boat Squadron not only rescued pilots during the Korean War, but also conducted covert operations behind enemy lines.
 A few 63-foot boats were built post World War II, noted as Mark 2, 3, and 3 models.

 Around the 1960s, Captain Ed Berlin operated Claire II, a re-purposed Herreshoff Manufacturing 63 ft crash rescue boat, on the Bronx River in the Bronx, New York.

 For the 1962 movie PT-109, several 82 ft USAF crash rescue boats were converted to resemble 80-foot PT Elcos when the few surviving PT boats were found to need too much work to make them seaworthy for use during the film.

 The US operated many crash rescue boats during World War 2.